 You’re not going to be able to eat the traditional Thanksgiving gravy.
 The classics often include flour or cornstarch for thickening, two items on the no-no list for keto eaters.
 But there’s something even better than gravy that you can pour over your turkey: jus (or the turkey’s natural juices and fat that drip out during cooking).
 “Opt for the jus from the pan itself,” Sanfilippo says.
 “Spoon some pan drippings directly onto your portion of turkey instead of the flour-laden gravy.”
 You can also get a little creative and make your own gravy, says Summer Yule, MS, RDN, a health educator and advocate.
 “Keto-friendly gravy can be made with bone broth thickened with gelatin and egg yolk,” she says.
 “Butter is added for richness.”

 Deviled eggs are made with hard-boiled eggs, mayonnaise, and sometimes a bit of pickle relish, all of which are keto-friendly.
-That means these two-bite sides are approved for keto eaters on Thanksgiving, according to Stephanie Lincoln, founder and CEO of Fire Team Whiskey, and a former captain with the Florida Army National Guard who created a fitness and eating plan to help military members, first responders, and veterans get fit and healthy.
+That means these two-bite sides are approved for keto eaters on Thanksgiving, according to former Army Captain Stephanie Lincoln, founder and CEO of Fire Team Whiskey, a fitness and eating plan that helps military members, first responders, and veterans to get fit and healthy.
 You can play with your deviled-egg flavors, too.
 Add a bit of heat with hot sauce or a pickled jalapeño slice.
 For a smoky flavor, sprinkle on paprika or smoked sea salt.
 Read what it’s really like to follow the ketogenic diet.